Pre-Civil War Culture, Society and Politics – Quiz 6

 Question 14 |

-A | they wanted to completely abolish slavery in the states |
+A | Containing slavery only in the states where it was currently instituted |

 Question 15 |